nicoangelo/terraform-provider-personio/docs/data-sources/employees.md

 Retrieves all employees and their attributes.
 The set of attributes that have a non-null value is defined by the configuration of the API credential in Personio ("Readable employee attributes").

-For more information on limitations and output conversion, see employees_data_source.
+For more information on limitations and output conversion, see [personio_employee data source](./employee).

 ## Example Usage